 #2.
 Catch sunset from the Top of the Rock

 I dare you to show me a more mesmerizing skyline than New York City’s.
-And if you’re looking for the absolute best view of New York City, it’s hard to beat the Top of the Rock NYC Observation Deck, especially at sunset.
+And if you’re looking for one of the best things to do in New York City with the absolute best views- it’s hard to beat the Top of the Rock NYC Observation Deck, especially at sunset.

 Visitors can access three separate indoor/outdoor observation decks on the 67th, 69th, and 70th floors.
 The subsequent panoramic views from this iconic building makes this one of the most popular observation decks in NYC.
-As such, you can expect crowds practically every hour of the day.
+Since this is one of the best things to do in NYC, you can expect crowds practically every hour of the day.

 But trust me when I tell you the crowds are worth it.
 The large glass panels offer unobstructed views the NYC skyline, unlike some of the other observation decks in NYC that use fencing — an inexcusable offense!